listman-io/docs/README.md

 Great!
 Now we are ready to run Listman.io for the first time and make sure we could connect to your SharePoint instance.

 ## Test Listman.io Connection
-1. Download the Listman.io application from your Dashboard or from Github.
+1. Download the Listman.io application from your Dashboard or from Github if you haven't done it before.
-2. Unpack the archive into the folder from which you want to run the application.
-We will reference to this folder as **app folder** for simplicity.
+2. Unpack the archive into a folder from which you want to run the application.
+We will reference to this folder as the **app folder** for simplicity.
 3. Navigate to `{app folder}\Config\` using Windows Explorer or window Command Line
-4. Open the `config.json` file in any text editor of your choice
+4. Open the sample `config.json` file in any text editor of your choice
-5. Edit the config file.
+5. Edit the `config.json` file.
 Change the fields to your specific values and **Save** the file:

 ```
 useLicence: {